KxSystems/docs/docs/cloud/aws/index.md

 -   Historical database
 -   KX gateway

 One architectural pattern for kdb+tick in Amazon Web Services is depicted below.
-The kdb+ historical database (HDB) can be stored in FSx Lustre and tiered to S3 or, with KX Insights, the HDB data can be directly accessed from a kdb+ process.
+The kdb+ historical database (HDB) can be stored in FSx Lustre and tiered to S3 or, with kdb Insights, the HDB data can be directly accessed from a kdb+ process.

 [![A simplified architecture diagram for kdb+tick in AWS](architecture.png)](architecture.png "Click to expand")
 <br>